-The ECI has developed an 11 minute video introduction to the Earth Charter available in English, Spanish, French, German, Arabic, Russian, Japanese, Mandarin and Portuguese.
-You can find the English, Russian, Spanish, Portuguese and French versions at http://www.youtube.com/user/EarthCharterAlicia.
-In addition there are plenty of Earth Charter related videos on http://www.youtube.com/watch?v=ip0oafPLEmU.
-You are also invited to see the humble, yet inspiring, beginnings of an Earth Charter Video Library at: http://www.earthcharterinaction.org/ content/articles/250/1/Earth-Charter-Video-Library/Page1.html.
+The ECI has developed an 11 minute video introductions to the Earth Charter available in English, Spanish, French, German, Arabic, Russian, Japanese, Mandarin and Portuguese.
+You can find the English, Russian, Spanish, Portuguese and French versions here.
+In addition there are plenty of Earth Charter related videos.
+One of these videos was made by Earth Charter youth activists and is available here.

-You are welcome to create your own video/ presentation on Earth Charter and share it with us on our video library!
+You are also welcome to create your own video/ presentation on Earth Charter and share it with us on our video library!